jef-00/ADB-AND-DRIVER-INSTALLER/README.md

 <br>

 ## Update drivers
-Rerun the tool until image blow and choose yes if you were ask "Do you want to install device drivers""
+Rerun the tool until image blow and choose yes if you were ask "Do you want to install device drivers"
 <img src="Images/Script04.png" width="300" >
 <br>